 The following is a general overview of biodiversity offsetting, how it works, and why it is needed.

 Guidance on biodiversity offsetting

-For those interested or requiring more in-depth information about the process, you can download the New Zealand government's Guidance on Good Practice Biodiversity Offsetting in New Zealand.
+For more in-depth information about the process download the New Zealand government's Guidance on Good Practice Biodiversity Offsetting in New Zealand.

 The Guidance contains a detailed overview of biodiversity offsetting, including its definition, principles, and key concepts.

 It also includes details of its application and the steps necessary to demonstrate good practice when choosing to develop and implement a biodiversity offset.